Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 Q-CTRL is building a new quantum technology industry by overcoming the fundamental challenge in the field – hardware error and instability.

-Q-CTRL’s quantum control infrastructure software for R&D professionals and quantum computing end users provides a unique capability accelerating the pathway to the first useful quantum computers.
+Q-CTRL’s quantum control infrastructure software for R&D professionals and quantum computing end users provides a unique capability, accelerating the pathway to the first useful quantum computers.
 This foundational technology underpins Q-CTRL’s development of novel “Software-defined” quantum sensors for defense, intelligence, navigation, and earth observation.

 How many Patents does Q-CTRL have?

-Q-CTRL has filed 13 patent applications of which 4 applications are granted.
+Q-CTRL has filed 13 patent applications, of which 4 applications are granted.
 The startup has filed in Australia, China, Europe, the US, and South Korea.

 To Whom Q-CTRL did Collaborations?

 • On September 9, 2020, Q-CTRL and Quantum Machines, the creators of the first full hardware and software solution for the control and operation of quantum computers, announced a global commercial agreement to incorporate Q- CTRL’s firmware into Quantum Machines’ quantum hardware platform.
-Quantum Machines would therefore incorporate Q-CTRL’s ‘quantum firmware’ into its Quantum Orchestration hardware and software platform (QOP) to provide an additional layer of control optimization and functionality that leverage the best of what the QOP has to offer for teams to improve the performance of quantum computers.
+Quantum Machines would therefore incorporate Q-CTRL’s ‘quantum firmware’ into its Quantum Orchestration hardware and software platform (QOP) to provide an additional layer of control optimization and functionality that leverages the best of what the QOP has to offer for teams to improve the performance of quantum computers.
 (Source)

 • Q-CTRL announced cooperation with Advanced Navigation on July 14, 2020, to develop a next-generation quantum-enhanced Precision Navigation and Timing (PNT) system for both the civilian and defense sectors.
 As a result, when GPS is absent, quantum-enabled PNT could provide highly precise navigation in commercial and military applications.
 The two companies would collaborate to develop quantum-enabled sensors.
 (Source)